University of Eastern Finland

 The University of Eastern Finland’s three campuses, Joensuu, Kuopio, and Savonlinna, merged January 1, 2010.
 Joensuu and Kuopio are main campuses and Savonlinna, a medieval city famous for it’s castle and Opera Festival, has a smaller campus.
 Currently the University has over 14,000 students, making it one of the largest universities in Finland.

-The language in instruction at the UEF is Finnish.
+The language of instruction at the UEF is Finnish.
 However a number of courses are offered in English in the following areas: Karelia, Russia and the Baltic Area (history, geography, literature etc.), Environmental Science and Forestry, Social Sciences (includes business and economics), and Educational Sciences.
-For more information visit the University’s website.
+For more information visit the University’s website

 Housing & Meals

 The Student Housing Office offers accommodation for students in one of 26 dormitories located in the city.
 Typical student housing consists of a room in a flat shared with other students.
 These flats also include a kitchen, bathroom, laundry facilities and sometimes even access to a public sauna.
 Meal plans are not provided.

 Exchange students pay their regular tuition to UM, and their room and board in Finland.
 Students can expect to pay about EUR 600 per month while in Finland, which includes EUR 160-250 for rent.
 A meal on-campus is around EUR 3.50 although many students opt to buy groceries and prepare food themselves.

 Students will register for their classes upon arrival at UEF, which uses the European Credit Transfer System (ECTS).
 Students should take 30 ECTS credits per semester which will transfer to 15 UM credits.
 The minimum full-time load at UEF is 24 ECTS credits which is equivalent to 12 UM credits.